carpentries/carpentries.org/content/workshops/workshops-faq.md

 {{< accordion title="Will I be provided with a Zoom room to run my online workshop?" >}}

 Self-Organised workshops are managed by the instructor/organiser, who is responsible for taking care of all the logistics.
 This means you will be responsible for providing your own Zoom room for conducting workshops.
-Please be sure to review our [Recommendations for Teaching Carpentries Workshops Online](/online-workshop-recommendations/).
+Please be sure to review our [Resources for Online Workshops]({{< param handbook_url >}}/topic_folders/hosts_instructors/resources_for_online_workshops.html).

 For Centrally-Organised workshops, if your institution has a videoconferencing platform available, we recommend that you use that same platform for The Carpentries workshop.
 This will reduce the time needed for workshop organisers and learners to learn a new system.
 However, if you do not have access to a video conferencing system, we will be able to provide you with access to one of our Zoom rooms.
 {{< /accordion >}}

 {{< accordion title="How many Instructors are needed to teach the workshop?" >}}

 Teaching online is a challenge.
 We recommend a minimum of two Instructors and a maximum of four Instructors plus the assistance of helpers.
-Please review the recommended [instruction roles](/online-workshop-recommendations/#instructional-roles) for a workshop.
+Please review the recommended [Resources for Online Workshops]({{< param handbook_url >}}/topic_folders/hosts_instructors/resources_for_online_workshops.html).
 {{< /accordion >}}